writethedocs/www/docs/conf/portland/2024/writing-day.rst

 Docs as Tests is a tool-agnostic strategy for validating doc content by performing documented tasks directly in your products using automation.
 By validating that doc contents work as written, you can:

 * Prevent broken docs.
-* Ensure consistent UX between docs, projects, or products.
+* Ensure consistent UX between docs and products.
 * Build user trust.

 Our Writing Day goal is to test at least 10 docs sets!
 We want every writer to be confident in their docs.